botiqueme/alfredcohost-user-docs/docs/concepts/what-alfred-can-do_c.md

 Alfred can share photos and videos with your guests to help them understand instructions or find what they need.
 For example:

-- Photos showing where to find keys, switches, or controls
+- Photos showing where to find appliances, keys, switches, or controls
 - Video tutorials for using appliances or systems
-- Images of the property layout or nearby landmarks
+- Images of the property exterior or nearby landmarks
 - Visual guides for troubleshooting

 You can add photos and videos to your library items, and Alfred will send them to guests when relevant to their questions.
+Learn more about [supported file formats](libraries_c.md#standard-media-information).

 ## Listen to voice messages